 3. Artificial Sweeteners:

 Salt, also known as sodium chloride (NaCl).
 It is about 40% sodium and 60% chloride and the Na (sodium) works in combination with P (potassium) to maintain the fluid balance in your body.
-Which is crucial to proper functioning of the kidneys.
+Which is crucial to the proper functioning of the kidneys.

 Eating salt raises the amount of sodium in your bloodstream and wrecks the delicate balance, reducing the ability of your kidneys to remove the water.
 The result is a higher blood pressure due to the extra fluid and extra strain on the delicate blood vessels leading to the kidneys.

-Some studies shows that long-term consumption of caffeine can worsen chronic kidney disease.
+Some studies show that long-term consumption of caffeine can worsen chronic kidney disease.
 It also increases the risk of kidney stones.
 Caffeine causes a short but sudden increase in blood pressure.
 Moderating how much coffee you drink is a good idea.

 The highest amounts of red meat had a 40 percent increased risk of developing end-stage kidney disease, compared with people who ate the lowest amounts.
 Meat contains a significant amount of protein.
 Protein is very important to growth processes and the health of our muscles, but metabolizing it is one of the hardest jobs our kidneys do.